amiriiw/merkle_note/README.md

-# Secure Notepad
+# Merkle Note

-Secure Notepad is a lightweight GTK-based application for securely encrypting, decrypting, and saving textual data.
+Merkle Note is a lightweight GTK-based application for securely encrypting, decrypting, and saving textual data.
 The application uses AES-256-CBC encryption and integrates a Merkle root system for verifying the integrity of the stored data.

 ## Features